TAMU-Robomasters/cv_main/README.md

 ### What is this repo?

 Its the home of all Tamu RoboMaster's cool code.
-(If you're looking for *boring* low-level C code you'll have to the embedded teams repo)<br>
+(If you're looking for *boring* low-level C code you'll have to find the embedded teams repo)<br>
 <br>

 ### How does the code work?